elabftw/elabftw/README.md

 * [Official website](http://www.elabftw.net)
 * [Live demo](http://demo.elabftw.net)

+Keep in mind that eLabFTW is currently in beta and is under heavy developpement.
+Your input is very welcome :)

 # Installation
 Thank you for choosing eLabFTW as a lab manager =) Please report bugs on [github](https://github.com/NicolasCARPi/elabftw/issues).